munificent/game-programming-patterns/book/component.markdown

 ^code 1

-`Bjorn` has an `update()` method that gets called once per frame by the game.
+`Bjorn` has an `update()` method that gets called once per frame by the game:

+^code monolithic-update

 It reads the joystick to determine how to accelerate the baker.
 Then it resolves its new position with the physics engine.
 Finally, it draws Bjørn onto the screen.